zooniverse/front-end-monorepo/packages/lib-content/src/screens/Settings/README.md

 - Notable input rules:
   - New Password and Confirm Password must match.
 (This must be enforced BEFORE submitting to API.)
   - Current Password and New Password can't be blank.
+  - New Password requires a minimum of 8 characters.

 Accounts Settings page, misc: